Causes of autism: Genetics

 These early gene and CNV findings have shown that the cognitive and behavioral features associated with each of the underlying mutations is variable.
 Each mutation is itself associated with a variety of clinical diagnoses, and can also be found in a small percentage of individuals with no clinical diagnosis.
 Thus the genetic disorders that comprise autism are not autism-specific.
 The mutations themselves are characterized by considerable variability in clinical outcome and typically only a subset of mutation carriers meet criteria for autism.
 This variable expressivity results in different individuals with the same mutation varying considerably in the severity of their observed particular trait.

 The conclusion of these recent studies of de novo mutation is that the spectrum of autism is breaking up into quanta of individual disorders defined by genetics.

 One gene that has been linked to autism is SHANK2.
-Mutations in this gene act in a dominant fashion.
-Mutations in this gene appear to cause hyperconnectivity between the neurons.
+Mutations in this gene act in a dominant fashion and appear to cause hyperconnectivity between the neurons.

 A study conducted on 42,607 autism cases has identified 60 new genes, five of which had a more moderate impact on autistic symptoms.
-The related gene variants were often inherited from the participant’s parents.
+The related gene variants were often inherited from the participant's parents.

-Metabolic disorders

-Selected metabolic conditions which may (rarely) be associated with an ASD appearance are: